uwdata/mosaic/packages/duckdb-server/README.md

 ## Publishing

 Run the build with `hatch build`.
 Then publish with `hatch publish`.
 We publish using tokens so when asked, set the username to `__token__` and then use your token as the password.
+Alternatively, create a [`.pypirc` file](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#create-an-account).